TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/19 - Psalms/Psalms 91/Psalms 91.14.md

 ---

-Because he hath set his love upon me, therefore will I deliver him: I will set him on high, because he hath known my name.
+"Because he has set his love on me, therefore I will deliver him.
+I will set him on high, because he has known my name.